decentraland/eth-connect/report/eth-connect.api.md

 // @public
 export function isTopic(topic: string): boolean;

+// Warning: (ae-missing-release-tag) "isValidResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function isValidResponse(response: any): boolean;

+// Warning: (ae-missing-release-tag) "IWebSocket" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface IWebSocket {
     // (undocumented)